How Workflow execution looks like?¶

 If we asked you about the nature of step outputs in these scenarios:

-• A: The step receives non-batch-oriented parameters as input.
+A: The step receives only scalar parameters as input.

-• C: The step receives both non-batch-oriented parameters and batch-oriented data as input.
+C: The step receives both scalar parameters and batch-oriented data as input.

 You would likely say:

 And you’d be correct.
-If you understand that, you probably only have two more concepts to understand before you can comfortably say you understand everything needed to successfully build and run complex Workflows.
+Knowing that, you only have two more concepts to understand to become Workflows expert.

 Let’s say you want to create a Workflow with these steps: